sriyan983/discord_bot_agent/README.md

-**
+**Discord Ops Bot – Setup & Usage**

-This document describes how to set up a Discord bot integrated with an LLM and verify that it responds correctly inside a Discord channel.
+This document describes only the setup steps and example usage for running a Discord bot integrated with an LLM.
 Setup Instructions

 1. Create and Verify Discord Account

 Sign up and verify your account at https://discord.com